Fort Morgan Labor Update

 About Cargill’s Offer:

 Cargill’s proposal included additional economic value for employees, including bonuses and a five-year agreement designed to provide stability and predictable wage increases.
-Cargill believes the proposal was fair, competitive and reflects our long-term commitment to Fort Morgan employees.
-It represents an estimated $33.4 million investment in Fort Morgan employees over the five-year agreement.
+Under the proposal:

 Like other beef operations, Fort Morgan is operating in a challenging economic environment, with costs currently exceeding returns.
 That context does not change our respect for employees or our commitment to bargaining in good faith, but it underscores the importance of reaching an agreement that is sustainable for employees and the facility over the long term.